opeolluwa/backend-for-humans/src/module_1/classification_of_programming_languages.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/rRSD128KWIM?si=q3jzMjQYlHnioC2R" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Computers are everywhere, and in almost in everything.
 Often times we hear Smart home, smart TV, Smart Ring, and many more.
-What makes them smart is the computed embedded in them.
+What makes them smart is the computer embedded in them.

 And In reality, none is this device is smart; computers are like dumb machines that excel at carrying out a very detailed instruction.
 These instructions give computers  the power they have, your smart watch, smart home, mobile phone and many more.